 - John Yau, Katherine Bradford by Life and Land, Recent Paintings, The Brooklyn Rail, June 2007

 "Just before I gave the talk on my work, I am wearing the mike amplifier and a faux tux (Skowhegan, 2009)."

 Katherine Bradford was born in New York City, graduated from Bryn Mawr College in Pennsylvania, and received an MFA from SUNY Purchase College in New York.

 "My favorite time at Skowhegan was this dance around the bonfire.
 I am wearing a red cap because it was drizzling rain."

-In the 70’s, Katherine Bradford was living year round in Maine and began to make paintings that were abstract and took their inspiration from nature.
-Gradually she introduced images and symbols into her work so that at present her paintings exist in the area between abstraction and representation.
+In the 70’s, Katherine Bradford was living year round in Maine and began to make paintings that were abstract, taking inspiration from nature.
+Gradually she introduced images and symbols into her work so that at present her paintings exist in an area between abstraction and representation.